 Hayden went on to become head of the CIA in 2006.

-Posted by Yanira Farray on 5:19 pm, With 0 Reads, Filed under Corruption, Politics.
+Posted by Yanira Farray on January 15, 2011, With 868 Reads Filed under Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.